Baby Communication Week 2026 – Seeing the Baby

 What “Seeing the Baby” means:

-• Empathising with their world – Putting ourselves in their shoes (booties) to understand and appreciate their experiences.
-Seeing” goes beyond looking; it means understanding their experience.
+• Empathising with their world – Putting ourselves in a baby’s shoes to appreciate their perspective.
+‘Seeing’ goes beyond looking; it means understanding and caring about what babies are experiencing.

 During Baby Communication Week, we will explore what it truly means to see babies.
 Each day, we’ll look at common barriers that can get in the way—from being too task-focused, to relying on monitors, to focusing only on diagnoses, or coping with challenging experiences—and explore practical ways to overcome them.
 We’ll learn to notice and respond to each baby’s unique cues, strengths, and personality, keeping the baby at the heart of everything we do.